On this page

 Policies in the context of formal education

-The Education and Training Strategy in Romania for the period 2016-2020 proposes a coherent approach to initial vocational training and continuing vocational training leading to the development of an accessible, attractive, competitive and relevant vocational training system for the requirements of the labor market.
+The Education and Training Strategy in Romania for the period 2016-2020 proposes a coherent approach to initial vocational training and continuing vocational training leading to the development of an accessible, attractive, competitive and relevant vocational training system for the requirements of the labour market.
 The strategy integrates initial and continuing vocational education and training and follows the public policy cycle 2007 - 2013 in the field of human resource development and has been developed in line with Europe 2020’s objectives.
 The school drop out rate increased when the vocational schools were reopened in 2013-2014.
 The specific objectives set by the Strategy include the development of measures aimed to support vulnerable youth to get involved with the vocational and training programmes.

 The target groups identified in official documents

-The target groups identified in the Education and Training Strategy in Romaniainclude:
+The target groups identified in the Education and Training Strategy in Romania include: